corda/corda-runtime-os/libs/db/readme.md

 managing entities defined in separate OSGi bundles (and hence CPKs).
 The implementation uses a custom implementation of `PersistenceUnitInfo` so to avoid the need of any XML configuration files.

+### OSGi

+When used in an OSGi context, the following bundles are required (see `test.bndrun` in the `osgi-integration-tests` module):

+* `net.bytebuddy.byte-buddy`: needed by hibernate - byte buddy has replaced javassist as the default bytecode provider
+* db driver used by Hikari.
+E.g. `org.hsqldb.hsqldb` for in-memory (test) use, postgres TBC.

 ### Postgres

 TODO